earthly/website/blog/_posts/2024-02-06-readability.md

 The blank line, much like a paragraph break in writing helps group related things and break up unrelated.

 Jimmy Koppel makes a [pretty good argument](https://www.pathsensitive.com/2023/12/should-you-split-that-file.html) that structure should be taken further.
-We should using code comments and whitespace to provide structure in large files and that this aids readability by reducing cognitive load.
+We should using code comments and whitespace to provide structure in large files and that this aids readability by reducing mental effort.

 You see this often in CSS: